ChangedNameTo/JD8112/README.md

 * Migrate the database with `rails db:migrate`

+* Seed the database with default values with `rails db:seed`

 * Start the server with `rails s`

 Capvote is now up and running!

+* Installation troubleshooting

+	* Ensure that Ruby 2.3.1 is installed.
+This is crucial.
+	* Ensure that packages are to up date by running `bundle install`.
+	* Ensure that a Postgres user has been created corresponding to your current Linux username.
+	* Ensure that the Postgres libraries and headers found in the package `postgresql-server-dev-10` have been installed.
+	* Ensure that the database has been created, migrated, and seeded as outlined above.

 ---